firezone/wireguardex/README.md

 Follow [these](https://www.rust-lang.org/learn/get-started) instructions to install Rust.

-Then you can run `mix test` as long as you have the user privileges to create interfaces.
+Then you can run `mix test` as long as you have the [user privileges to create interfaces](#note-about-privileges).

+## Acknowledgments

+WireGuard" and the "WireGuard" logo are registered trademarks of Jason A. Donenfeld.